grafana/grafana/docs/sources/plugins/_index.md

 Applications, or _app plugins_, bundle data sources and panels to provide a cohesive experience, such as the [Zabbix](https://grafana.com/grafana/plugins/alexanderzobnin-zabbix-app) and [Kubernetes](https://grafana.com/grafana/plugins/grafana-kubernetes-app) apps.

-Apps can also add custom pages, for things like control panels.
+Apps can also add custom pages for things like control panels.

 Use app plugins when you want to create an custom out-of-the-box monitoring experience.